 Because of this, and the fact that there’s a lot of drug trade and trafficking around the port, I personally wouldn’t recommend hanging around this area of Manzanillo too much – not to mention, there aren’t any good restaurants.

 Colima State Day Trips

 We ended up doing a day trip to check out the city of Colima and the nearby attractions.
 While we weren’t blown away by the actual city of Colima, we did enjoy the La Campana ruins which date back to 1500 BCE.
 They aren’t as impressive as the ruins in the Yucatan, so make sure you visit Chichen Itza, which is one of the most popular things to do in Playa del Carmen.

 The plaza in the city of Colima is very pretty, and you could also visit the nearby Colima volcano and the town of Comala.

 If you haven’t seen other cities of Mexico (Guadalajara, Mexico City, Guanajuato, San Miguel de Allende, Merida etc.), then you will probably enjoy the architecture of Colima.
 But for us, we’ve seen some incredible Mexican villages and cities and felt underwhelmed by Colima City.

-*Note, many people use and recommend Danitours as a great way of seeing the recommend sites in the state of Colima.
-With a proper guide you’re likely to find more hidden gems of the region than we did independently.
+*Note, many people use and recommend Danitours as a great way of seeing the recommended sites in the state of Colima.
+With a proper guide, you’re likely to find more hidden gems of the region than we did independently.